 Upper back pain (or thoracic pain) is one of the most common injuries in modern society.
 Injuries can vary from simple to complex.
-They can also result from posture or fatigue strain injuries, lifting injuries, falls or even as a result of arm use eg throwing injury.
+They can also result from posture or fatigue strain injuries, lifting injuries, falls, or even a result of arm use, e.g. throwing injury.

 The following links provide upper back pain and thoracic spine injury information plus guidance.
 For specific advice specific to your upper back pain, please consult your spinal health practitioner or doctor.